Dram Shop Liability for Car Accidents in Las Vegas

 On the other hand, private homeowners should exercise caution when permitting drinking on their property.
 If a guest under 21 drinks, then gets into an accident while driving, the host may bear some liability for the accident, including liability for damages sustained by the victim and any attorney’s fees or associated legal fees that go along with the accident.

 Imagine, for example, that instead of drinking at the casino, Gavin chose to go over to a friend’s house.
 His friend’s father is drinking and allows each of the teens to have some beer while hanging out together.
 Gavin chooses to overindulge, but he’s nearing curfew and needs to head home, so he gets behind the wheel despite not having adequate time to let the alcohol work its way out of his system.
 On the way home, he gets into an accident that results in serious injury for the other people in the vehicle.
-Since he served him the alcohol and allowed him to drink in his home, the friend’s father may share liability for any injuries caused in that accident.
+Since the father served Gavin the alcohol and allowed him to drink in his home, the friend’s father may share liability for any injuries caused in that accident.

 Who Bears Liability for Car Accidents Caused by Drunk Drivers in Las Vegas?